 where:

-nactive - number of active transmitters set in the scenario for IT-VR path (nactive should be sufficiently large so that the (n+1)th interferer would bring a negligible additional interfering power);
+nactive - number of active transmitters set in the scenario for IT-VR path (note htat nactive should be sufficiently large so that the (n+1)th interferer would contribute with a negligible additional interfering power);

-densit - density of transmitters, 1/km2, user-defined parameter in the table Interferers density of VR-IT path;
+densit - density of transmitters, 1/km2, user-defined parameter in the table Interferers density of ILT-VLR path;

 Pit - probability of transmission, user-defined parameter;

-activityit(time) - user-defined temporal activity function (a look-up table).
-The time value used for calculation is specified in parameter time.
+activityit(time) - user-defined temporal activity function (i.e. look-up table).
+The time value used for calculation is specified in the parameter time (see below).

-time - parameter defining which of the values in the above activity function should be used in calculations (e.g. if the activityit(time) function contains three pairs: (1;0.5), (2;0.7), (3; 0.9), and the time parameter is set to 2, then the activityit(time) function will be returning value 0.7).
+time - parameter defining which of the values in the above activity function should be used in calculations (e.g. if the activity(time) function contains three pairs: (1;0.5), (2;0.7), (3; 0.9) and the time parameter is set to 2, then the activity(time) function will return a value 0.7).

-In case you are given a fixed simulation radius with a defined density of active users, you can evaluate the number the nactive by using this equation which is derived from the equation above.
+In case a fixed simulation radius with a defined density of active users is provided, the number the nactive users can be evaluated by using the following equation, which is derived from the above equation.